poplingue/react-orcid-auth/README.md

 import { Auth, useAuthDispatch, useAuthState } from 'react-orcid-auth';

-const ORCID_URL = '';
+// Define your environment variables from your ORCID account and your crispy-sniffle URL const ORCID_URL = '';
 const ORCID_CLIENT_ID = '';
 const ORCID_REDIRECT_URI = '';
 const CRISPY_SNIFFLE_API = '';

 const App = () => {
-  return <Router>
+  /* Add parent component <Auth> to the routes where you gonna need ORCID infos
+   * and pass to it environment variables and history as props *
+   * Add redirect route /oauth
+   * and pass to it environment variables and history as props */ return <Router>
     <Route
       exact